Riesz operators and some spherical representations for hyperbolic groups: Abstract

 \section{Abstract}

-We introduce the Riesz operator in the context of Gromov hyperbolic groups in order to investigate a one parameter family of non unitary boundary Hilbertian representations of hyperbolic groups.
-We prove asymptotic Schur's relations, the latter being the main result of this paper.
-Up to normalization, the Riesz operator plays the role in the context of hyperbolic groups of the Knapp-Stein intertwiner for complementary series for Lie groups.
-Assuming the positivity of the Riesz operator, we define an analogue of complementary series for hyperbolic groups and prove their irreducibility.
+We introduce the Riesz operator in the context of Gromov hyperbolic groups in order to investigate a one parameter family of non unitary and non tempered boundary Hilbertian representations of hyperbolic groups deforming the trivial representation to the standard boundary representation.
+We prove that asymptotic Schur's relations occur for the representations we build.
+Moreover, up to normalization, the Riesz operator plays the role in the context of hyperbolic groups of the Knapp-Stein intertwiner for complementary series of Lie groups.

 \subjclass{Primary 43; Secondary 22}

 \keywords{dual system of boundary representations, irreducibility, Bader-Muchnik ergodic theorems, complementary series. }

 \dedicatory{To L. and N. }